Of Commerce, Counsel & the Coin

 AI compute monopoly

-Controls roughly ninety per cent of the market in chips suitable for training large AI models.
-Several trillion dollars of market capitalisation built on a single product line which has been quietly designated, in export-control terms, a strategic asset.
+It controls roughly ninety per cent of the market in chips suitable for training large AI models, several trillion dollars of market capitalisation built on a single product line that export-control law now treats as a strategic asset.

 Firm